Record, replay, and measure user flows

 In the payment details form, fill in the Name and Email textboxes, and check the I would like to receive order updates and promotional messages. checkbox.

-You can manually edit steps even before you end the recording.
+You can manually edit steps and add assertions even before you end the recording.

 In the Recorder panel, click End recording button to end the recording.